-Marleen read a message from Karim, who was absent this evening: MSF France - some people at headquarters consider this a test of the international movement.
+Marleen [Bolaert, President of Board of Administrators] read a message from Karim [Laouabdia, MSF France, MSF Belgium Board Member], who was absent this evening: MSF France - some people at headquarters consider this a test of the international movement.
 There is no diktat or ultimatum at MSF Belgium.

-Wim thinks we must be clear among ourselves that choosing to withdraw means accepting defeat.
+Wim [Van Damme, Board Member] thinks we must be clear among ourselves that choosing to withdraw means accepting defeat.